apribeiro/M101N/week_5_aggregation_framework/homework_5_2_hands_on/README.md

 Please calculate the average population of cities in California (abbreviation CA) and New York (NY) (taken together) with populations over 25,000.
 For this problem, assume that a city name that appears in more than one state represents two separate cities.

-Please round the answer to a whole number.
+Please round the answer to a whole number.<br>
 Hint: The answer for CT and NJ (using this data set) is 38177.

 Please note: